Villa di Bias has 3 different kind of rooms:

 And when you have spent enough time looking at the view, and maybe each other (if you are honeymooners) then it’s time to discover what else the east of Bali has to offer.

 Let’s say you want to spend a week at Villa di Bias.
 We think you will spend the first day at the villa just soaking in the view and maybe getting rid of the jet lag if you have come from far away.
-You may order your private dinner to the gazebo and enjoy your meal accompanied by the new sights and sounds that Bali offers.
+You may order your private dinner and enjoy your meal accompanied by the new sights and sounds that Bali offers.

 On day 2 we think you might want to just take it easy after your journey.
 Why not go to what we think is the most beautiful beach in Bali, the White Sand Beach just 30 minutes from us.
 Not many tourists find their way to this secluded beach.
 If you have lunch at any of the small restaurants, you will get to use their sunbeds for free.